 Seriously, I feel like I’m winging this whole parenting thing.
 It’s tough.
-Add in homeschooling and most days I feel like a Stormtrooper that’s been Jedi mind tricked.
+Add in homeschooling, working, and most days, I feel like a Stormtrooper that’s been Jedi mind tricked.

 Was that the droid I was looking for?

 - Relax your schedule.
 Pull back or even make a full stop.
 Don’t worry about math or grammar or anything else until you feel the burnout is over.
-Burnouts look different for everyone so give yourself plenty of grace and time to rediscover the joy of homeschool.
+Burnouts look different for everyone, so give yourself plenty of grace and time to rediscover the joy of homeschool.
 Documentaries can help relax your schedule.
 Curiosity Stream is our very favorite for thousands of quality documentaries.
 Plus it’s affordable at only $2.99 per month!

 - Get Outside.
-When I finally come to the realization that I am burnt out, I immediately look to nature.
-Nature is soothing to my soul plus the children get plenty of fresh air to play, garden, hike and room to run.
-We all feel better and my burnout fog lifts more quickly after spending time among growing things.
+When I finally realize that I am burnt out, I immediately look to nature.
+Nature is soothing to my soul, plus the children get plenty of fresh air to play, garden, hike, and room to run.
+We all feel better, and my burnout fog lifts more quickly after spending time among growing things.

 - Reading.
-Snuggling on the couch or under a shade tree and reading aloud to the children is a wonderful way for me to feel reconnected to them while feeding my soul.
+Snuggling on the couch or under a shade tree and reading aloud to the children is a beautiful way for me to feel reconnected to them while feeding my soul.
 Children learn far more than you’d expect by being read aloud to.
-Check out our post 35 Favorite Read Aloud Books if you need inspiration.
+Check out our post 35 Favorite Read Aloud Books, if you need inspiration.
 Audiobooks count too!
 Did you know you can try Audible for FREE for 30 days AND get two FREE audiobooks?

 - Self Care.
-Self care will look different for everyone, but for me self care involves quiet time each day (hello, introvert here), reading great books, and exercise.
-Granted some types of self care are made even more difficult when you’re alone with the kids all day.
-Here’s where I incorporate dad, family, friends or just have a quiet hour in the afternoon where everyone colors, builds Lego’s or reads quietly to themselves.
-However, for you, self care may be long baths, jogging, painting, saying no to extra activities, or any number of things that help you recharge.
+Self-care will look different for everyone, but for me, self-care involves quiet time each day (hello, introvert here), reading great books, and exercise.
+Granted, some types of self-care are made even more difficult when you’re alone with the kids all day.
+Here’s where I incorporate dad, family, friends, or have a quiet hour in the afternoon where everyone colors, builds Lego’s or reads quietly to themselves.
+However, for you, self-care may be long baths, jogging, painting, saying no to extra activities, or any number of things that help you recharge.
 Find time for the things that fill your cup.
 You can read more about how I’ve improved self-care in my post: Self-Care for the Introverted Homeschool Mom.

 How do you overcome homeschool burnout?